oxylabs/home-depot-scraper/README.md

 # Home Depot Scraper

+With our real-time Home Depot Scraper, you can make sure you stay one step ahead of your competitors.
+It swiftly gathers data and is designed to acquire this information with ease.
+Below is a quick tutorial that shows how the Home Depot Scraper works in detail, including code samples, so your scraping projects are hassle-free.

 # How it works

 You can get Home Depot results by providing your own URLs to our service.
 We can return the HTML of any Home Depot page you like.